Vaccination for Grade 4 Pupils

 What are the possible side effects of the hepatitis A vaccine?

 The hepatitis A vaccine is safe.
-Most of the symptoms or reactions it causes are not serious and do not last long.
+It has been in use for more than 25 years.
+Most of the symptoms or reactions it could potentially cause are not serious and do not last long.

 • in most cases (more than 50% of individuals): pain at the injection site;